arungudelli/angularjswiki/content/en/angular/progress-bar-in-angular-mat-progress-bar-examplematerial-design/index.md

 We can create a beautiful Progress bar in Angular using material design component `mat-progress-bar`.

+`<mat-progress-bar>` is a horizontal progress bar in Angular, used to inform users about the progress of ongoing tasks like loading a webpage, reading position indicator of a web page or submitting the form data to the server etc. by following material design specifications.

 This `mat-progress-bar` is part of angular material module called `MatProgressBarModule`.

 In this tutorial we learn how to use angular material progress bar in our daily projects by implementing reading position indicator in a webpage.